-Delaware 46-3088013 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1450 Lake Robbins Drive, Suite 430, The Woodlands, Texas 77380 (Address of principal executive offices) (Zip code) (28 1) 362-8998 (Registrant's Telephon e Number, Including Area Code) Securities registered pur suant to Section 12(b) of the Act: Title of each class Common Stock (\$0.01 par value) Name of each exchange on which registered NASDAQ Indicate by check mark if the registrant is a well-known seasoned Indicate by check mark if the registrant is not required to file repo Indicate by check mark whether the registrant (1) has filed all repo Act of 1934 during the preceding 12 months (or for such shorter p subject to such filing requirements for the past 90 days.
-Yes Indicate by check mark whether the registrant has submitted electricate by check mark whether the registrant has submitted electricate for for such shorter period that the registrant was required to submitted by check mark if disclosure of delinquent filers pursuant therein, and will not be contained, to the best of registrant's knowle reference in Part III of this Form 10-K or any amendment to this Findicate by check mark whether the registrant is a large accelerate company.
-See the definitions of "large accelerated filer," "accelerated." ronically and posted on its corporate Web site, if any, every Interactive Data Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months and post such files).
-Yes No to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained edge, in definitive proxy or information statements incorporated by form 10-K. diller, an accelerated filer, a non-accelerated filer, or a smaller reporting ted filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer ☐ Accelerated filer ⊠ Non-accelerated filer ☐ Smaller reporting company ☐ (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company ( as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷 s common stock held by non-affiliates of the registrant was approximately DAQ Stock Market.
-As of March 7, 2016, there were 20,270,389 shares of d outstanding.
+Delaware (State or other jurisdiction of incorporation or organization) 46-3088013 (I.R.S.
+Employer Identification No.) 1450 Lake Robbins Drive, Suite 430, The Woodlands, Texas (Address of principal executive offices) 77380 (Zip code) 81) 362-8998 · · ne Number, Including Area Code) Securities registered pu rsuant to Section 12(b) of the Act: Title of each class Common Stock (\$0.01 par value) Name of each exchange on which registered NASDAQ Indicate by check mark if the registrant is a well-known seasoned Indicate by check mark if the registrant is not required to file repulational forms and the registrant (1) has filed all repart of 1934 during the preceding 12 months (or for such shorter subject to such filing requirements for the past 90 days.
+Yes Indicate by check mark whether the registrant has submitted elective required to be submitted and posted pursuant to Rule 405 of (or for such shorter period that the registrant was required to substitutional forms and will not be contained, to the best of registrant's known reference in Part III of this Form 10-K or any amendment to this Indicate by check mark whether the registrant is a large accelerate company.
+See the definitions of "large accelerated filer," "accelerated." tronically and posted on its corporate Web site, if any, every Interactive Data Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months mit and post such files).
+Yes ■ No□ to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained ledge, in definitive proxy or information statements incorporated by Large accelerated filer \square Accelerated filer \boxtimes Indicate by check mark whether the registrant is a shell company Non-accelerated filer \square Smaller reporting company \square (Do not check if a smaller reporting company) (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes es common stock held by non-affiliates of the registrant was approximately DAQ Stock Market.
+As of March 3, 2017, there were 21,311,310 shares of and outstanding.